rollbar/docs/tools/gitlab.md

 Each line in your stack trace can be linked to your code in GitLab if it's hosted in a single repository.
 This has to be done once per project.

-1. Go to the Settings section of your project, then click on Source Control --> GitLab or Gitlab CE/EE.
+1. Go to the Settings section of your project, then click on Source Control --> GitLab or GitLab CE/EE.

-2. If you are using self-hosted Gitlab CE or EE, please follow the instructions in [GitLab as OAuth2 authentication service provider](https://docs.gitlab.com/ce/integration/oauth_provider.html) on the Gitlab site.
+2. If you are using self-hosted GitLab CE or EE, please follow the instructions in [GitLab as OAuth2 authentication service provider](https://docs.gitlab.com/ce/integration/oauth_provider.html) on the GitLab site.
 Rollbar's callback URL is `https://rollbar.com/callback/gitlab_oauth_connect/`.
-Once you've successfully added the Rollbar app, Gitlab will provide an `Application ID` and `Secret`.
-Enter these along with the URL for your Gitlab Server, then continue with the setup process described below.
+Once you've successfully added the Rollbar app, GitLab will provide an `Application ID` and `Secret`.
+Enter these along with the URL for your GitLab Server, then continue with the setup process described below.

-3. Click on Connect to Gitlab.
+3. Click on Connect to GitLab.
 You will be taken to an authorization page in GitLab.
 Click Authorize.

 4. Select a repository from the list of available repositories, enter the branch (default is 'master') and a project root within the repository (usually this can be left blank), then save the settings.